Geo-AID/Geo-AID/geo-aid-book/src/reference/display-system.md

 }
 ```

-The `display` property decides whethet the point should be displayed. `label` gives the point a label and `display_label` decides if it is to be displayed.
+The `display` property decides whether the point should be displayed. `label` gives the point a label and `display_label` decides if it is to be displayed.
 If `display_dot` is `true`, a small dot is displayed in the point's position.

 **NOTE**: `display_dot` has currently no effect and the dot is always displayed.
 **NOTE**: Labels currently have poor support in SVG.